edmocosta/opentelemetry-collector-contrib/processor/transformprocessor/README.md

     - convert_sum_to_gauge() where metric.name == "system.processes.count"
 ```

-Alternatively, for simplicity, you can use the [basic configuration](#basic-config) style:
+Alternatively, for simplicity, you can configure the above statements as a list:

 ```yaml
 metric_statements: